How to read a crochet pattern

 As a part of the Beginner’s series we will now go through how to read a crochet pattern.
 I remember when I started to crochet, reading a pattern felt impossible.
 All the abbreviations and parentheses mixed with numbers.
 How could anyone decipher that.
 Slowly I started to learn the language step by step and realised it isn’t that hard, not if you take it step-by-step.

-Crochet Book "The Beginner's Guide to Crochet Sweaters and Tops" now available for preorder - 21 beginner friendly patterns starting from 11.99 USD
+Crochet Book "The Beginner's Guide to Crochet Sweaters and Tops" now available - 21 beginner friendly patterns

 〰️

-Crochet Book "The Beginner's Guide to Crochet Sweaters and Tops" now available for preorder - 21 beginner friendly patterns starting from 11.99 USD 〰️
+Crochet Book "The Beginner's Guide to Crochet Sweaters and Tops" now available - 21 beginner friendly patterns 〰️

 Start with the first abbreviation, numer or parenthesis and try to figure out the meaning of it.
 If it is a parenthesis you need to see the start and end to get the full meaning of what you should do, but you need to start slowly.
 Figure out the first step and then take it from there.
 Trying to read the whole row and understand it at once can be quite overwhelming.
 If you are like me and need to see what you are doing, it usually helps to have the hook and yarn in your hands and crochet while you read.
 Ok, you might have to remake a few times, but it is all in the learning process.
 Just remember to be patient.